comharris/readme/docs/how_i_think.md

 Signalling me with a facial expression or just letting me know if I'm difficult to understand is highly appreciated.
 I know how you feel.
 In addition to English, I speak conversational Mandarin in an accent that can make me sound more fluent than I am.
 I struggle when a native speaker uses advanced vocabulary.

+### 4. Two-way decisions are easier for me than one-way decisions

+Tell me if we're making a two-way or one-way decision, and expect a two-way decision to be easier than a one-way.
+A two-way decision is easily reversible or testable, such as a quarterly sales incentive, testing a new marketing page, or spending engineering time on a prototype and it's generally easier for me to agree.
+Decisions that are difficult to reverse--equity financing, open sourcing one of our few paid features, most title promotions--are one-way, and please expect to be held to a higher standard.

 ## C) Tips on working with me

 ### 1. I value your recommendation over equal options